riverwm/river/README.md

 - xkbcommon

 Then simply use `zig build` to build and `zig build run` to run.
 To enable experimental Xwayland support use `-Dxwayland=true`.
+This will also build `riverctl` which can be found at `zig-cache/bin/riverctl`.

 River can either be run nested in an X11/wayland session or directly from a tty using KMS/DRM.